 Gold Mine Consignment

-There's been some confusion about what can and can't be consigned or sold to the Gold Mine, so we've clarified the policies, percentages, etc. Check the webpage for Gold Mine to see details.
-In addition, there's a form to fill out to reserve spots in the Gold Mine, and to let us know what to expect.
+There's been some confusion about what can and can't be consigned or sold to the Gold Mine, so we've clarified the policies, percentages, etc. Check the Gold Mine page to see details.
+There's a form to fill out to reserve spots in the Gold Mine, and to let us know what to expect.
 We'll send an email to acknowledge and confirm.

 There are several activities going on during the convention organized by members.
-There is more information here.
+More information here.